zweatshirt/genetic_prog/README.md

 Testing was done in conjuction with a peer at SIUe under the supervision of Dr. Manas Jyoti Das.

+#### I would like to extend this research to test the accuracy and precision of other models along with these models' generalization abilities across different sequencing techniques.
+- The use of CNNs in conjuction with ATAC-seq data proves to be really interesting, since ATAC-seq requires less input in comparison to other sequencing techniques.
+This, to me, shows that it is a powerful tool when it comes to retrieving as much data as possible from rare cell types where the data output would typically be lacking in quantity.
+As we know, CNNs typically require a large set of data to be useful.

 ## Data preprocessing and prep
 1. Bed files are collected from a collection of biosamples.
 2. The bed files are parsed for the ranges of the features where the chromatin is accessible.